GDPR fines: How high are they, and how can you avoid them?

 The ICO, charged with enforcing data regulation in the UK, has gained a reputation for being a conservative regulator, inclined towards leniency.

-Given the scale and severity of fines possible under GDPR - 40 times greater than the maximum 500,000 under the Data Protection Act 1998 - all eyes are now on the ICO as to how it will operate.
+Given the scale and severity of fines possible under GDPR - 40 times greater than the maximum £500,000 under the Data Protection Act 1998 - all eyes were on the ICO as to how it would operate.

-"It would be entirely consistent with that approach for the ICO to demonstrate its new powers by imposing substantial fines, which would serve the dual purpose of bringing many private organisations into line."
+"It would be entirely consistent with that approach for the ICO to demonstrate its new powers by imposing substantial fines, which would serve the dual purpose of bringing many private organisations into line," Pressley continued.
+She also indicated that infringements in any areas previously covered by the Data Protection Act 1998 would be viewed dimly, something else which has come to fruition.
+Conversely, organisations that self-report areas of non-compliance have been looked on favourably.

 In This Article